metacpan/metacpan-cpan-extracted/distros/S/SemanticWeb-Schema/README.md

 ```

 # DESCRIPTION

+This distribution contains Perl classes for [https://schema.org](https://schema.org)
+semantic markup.
+These can be used to generate JSON-LD
+to embed in websites.

 This is a base class for the `SemanticWeb::Schema` classes, which
 were generated automatically from the following sources: